Last-gasp Robben, Vidal put Bayern seven clear - Capital Sports

 “It was an important win for us and gives us a lot of self-confidence for Wednesday,” said Bayern coach Carlo Ancelotti.

-“We had to give everything, we did give everything and we’re happy with the result.”
+“We had to give everything, we gave everything and we’re happy with the result.”

-Bayern’s cause was helped as main rivals RB Leipzig, Eintracht Frankfurt and Borussia Dortmund all lost.
+Bayern’s main rivals, RB Leipzig, Eintracht Frankfurt and Borussia Dortmund, all lost.

 Second-placed Leipzig lost for the second week in a row in crashing 3-0 at home to Hamburg, who escaped the bottom three.